LucHermitte/local_vimrc/README.md

 - Any `_vimrc_local` file in `$HOME/.vim/` will be sourced.
 - However, files in `$HOME/.vim/` subdirectories will be ignored.
-This way, the end-user may specify options he use when editing vim files.
+This way, the end-user may specify options to use when editing vim files.
 See [the file I use](http://github.com/LucHermitte/lh-misc/blob/master/_vimrc_local.vim) for instance.
 - `_vimrc_local` files under `$HOME` are sourced only if the end-user